 The Sultan lent him his palace for the summer and made sure that his entourage was treated well.

 Mansa Musa gave away thousands of ingots of gold, and Egyptian traders took advantage of this by charging five times the normal price for their goods.
-The value of gold in Egypt decreased as much as 25 percent.
+The value of gold in Egypt decreased by as much as 25 percent.

 By the time Mansa Musa returned to Cairo from Hajj, however, he had run out of money and had to borrow from local Egyptian merchants.